AtotheY/Linktree-nextjs-supabase-template/README.md

    Replace the `pfp.png` file in the `public` directory with your own profile image.
 Ensure the image is named `pfp.png` to match the existing code.

-### IP Geolocation with ipapi
+### Geolocation with Vercel Headers

-This project uses ipapi to gather geolocation data for analytics purposes.
-The `checkIPReputation.ts` file contains the logic for making requests to the ipapi service.
-Make sure to set up your ipapi API key in the environment variables.
+This project uses Vercel headers to gather geolocation data for analytics purposes.
+The `geolocation.ts` file in the `utils` directory contains the logic for extracting location information from Vercel request headers.
+This method provides country, city, and region information without the need for external API calls.

 ### Redis-based Rate Limiting (Optional)